Available with Standard or Advanced license.

 - Version administration workflows are streamlined due to a simplified data model.

-- Undo and redo changes as you're editing feature services.
+- Undo and redo changes as you're editing named versions via feature services.

 - Conflict resolution can be managed over multiple sessions.

-- Utility networks and parcel fabrics support branch versioning for editing workflows when using an enterprise geodatabase.
+- Utility network, parcel fabric, and topology datasets support branch versioning for editing workflows when using an enterprise geodatabase.

 - Track edits for insert, update, and delete operations on features in a version.